Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Assignment 1: Flickr to Wikipedia (5 points):

-Using photomerge with an understanding of architectural perspective correction, we will photograph and composite one large expansive image of many photographs of a very small space.
+Using photomerge with an understanding of architectural perspective correction, we will photograph and composite one large expansive image of many photographs of one large space.

-Retouch a famous/historical image into magazine-cover-ready perfection.
-In particular, choose an image whose roughness defines its historical importance, and remove that roughness via retouching and recoloring.
+Retouch a family photo into magazine-cover-ready perfection.
+Or create a digital painting based off an image.
+In particular, choose an image whose roughness defines its contextual/historical place, and remove that roughness via retouching and recoloring.

 Keeping in mind the history of collage, constructivism, collage, and political protest, you will create a large (16 x 20 inch) collage.
 This college will achieve its effect via the accumulation of many many parts which you will composite together.
 We will print this at full size on the large format printer.